-The traditional lighting concept that the higher the wattage of the lamp, the brighter the lamp, we all like high-wattage lights, but the era of LED lights, it has changed this traditional way of choosing lighting, choosing LED lights not only paying attention to the power of the lamp, but also to pay attention to the brightness of the lamp to meet the requirements, as well as the LED lights energy-saving and environmentally friendly features.
+The traditional lighting concept that the higher the wattage of the lamp, the brighter the lamp, we all like high-wattage lights, but the era of LED lights, it has changed this traditional way of choosing lighting, choosing LED light fixtures not only paying attention to the power of the lamp, but also to pay attention to the brightness of the lamp to meet the requirements, as well as the LED lights energy-saving and environmentally friendly features.

 When we usually buy home lights, we often use "wattage" to judge the brightness of the lamps, and the reference data on the packaging of lamps is also mostly based on wattage.
 But in recent years, the U.S. Federal Trade Commission proposed that all light bulb packaging reflect the brightness of the lumens (luminous flux units) in the forefront.
 This means that, in the future, the wattage will no longer be the standard for measuring the illumination of light bulbs.